-MWRA Monthly Water Quality Analysis April 2004
+MWRA Monthly Water Quality Analysis September 2004

 This page provides information on water quality at six locations in the MWRA transmission system.
 Results reflect a "snapshot" in time and may not represent typical conditions.
 Elevated levels of a particular parameter may occur from time to time.
 MWRA staff review these numbers carefully and follow-up unusual results by re-analyzing samples, collecting new samples, or auditing sample sites.
 More rigorous daily or weekly monitoring of select parameters at these and other locations provides a better overall picture of water quality and is reported for some parameters elsewhere in this document.
-Monitoring for a number of parameters in this table will be reduced to quarterly and shown in bold italics, if they either have minimal variability or are always below detection levels.
+Monitoring for parameters indicated in bold is quarterly, as they either (1) have minimal variability or (2) are always below detection levels.